Alfresco/alfresco-ng2-components/docs/process-services/process-list.component.md

 </adf-process-instance-list>
 ```

-You can also use both HTML-based and app.config.json custom schema declaration at same time like shown below:
+You can also define the schema in the HTML using the
+[Data column component](../core/data-column.component.md).
+You can combine this with schema
+information defined in `app.config.json` as in the example below:

 ```json
 "adf-process-list": {